League Info and Features

 Scoring options determine how many points are awarded for a correct pick for players in a league.
 Other options determine how the league works.
 Most options can be changed anytime during the pool.

+You can try different league options here and then see the resulting team point values on the picks page.
 The point value for each pick, along with other team info, is shown on the picks page once picks are available.
 Hover over the points shown there for more scoring info for each team.
-You can try different league options here and then see the resulting point values on the picks page.

 Weekly player matchups determine the league winner: